“Second place is nothing in Brazil,” said Rivaldo, when reflecting on the Seleção’s defeat to France in the 1998 FIFA World Cup final.

 These giants of the global game will never be seen as underdogs, so victory is their only barometer for success.
 But for many of the teams below them in the pyramid it is undoubtedly possible to come second and view it as an achievement.

 Just ask Newcastle United fans how they remember their 1995/96 and 1996/97 campaigns, or whether Watford supporters look back fondly on the time they finished second to Liverpool in 1982/83.
 Sure, it’s not as good as winning, but these are seasons that are worthy of note for reasons beyond simply picking up a trophy.

 Perhaps the best examples of this can be found in continental competition.
 Getting to play in Europe is the ultimate rarity for the vast majority of teams, so just being able to take part in the Champions League or Europa League is often a source of great joy for supporters.
-As followers of Bolton Wanderers and Southampton will surely attest to, there’s nothing quite like seeing your side take on Bayern Munich or Inter Milan when you’re more used to a Tuesday night trip to Norwich.
+As followers of Bolton Wanderers and Southampton will surely attest to, there’s nothing quite like seeing your side take on Inter Milan when you’re more used to a Tuesday night trip to Norwich.

 But reaching a European final – that really is stuff of dreams for most clubs, whether the night ends in victory or not.
 They say that no one remembers the team that finishes second, but there are a whole host of cities around the United Kingdom where those nearly men are held in the highest possible esteem.